 Even if you have health insurance coverage, not all benefit plans are created equal.
 Actually, they are various forms of insurance coverage plans depending on what your employer has chosen for their employee benefits plans.
 So how do you know what type of plan you have?
 Where to start?
 And most importantly, what are your options if you need coverage?
 RESOLVE is here to help make this fact finding process easy for you, in 3 steps.

 Step 1: Do you live in a state with an IVF mandate?

-Eight states have health insurance mandates that require employers to provide coverage for IVF treatments.
-If you live in Arkansas, Connecticut, Hawaii, Illinois, Maryland, Massachusetts, New Jersey or Rhode Island, and you need IVF, you might be eligible for coverage.
+Nine states have health insurance mandates that require employers to provide coverage for IVF treatments.
+If you live in Arkansas, Connecticut, Delaware, Hawaii, Illinois, Maryland, Massachusetts, New Jersey or Rhode Island, and you need IVF, you might be eligible for coverage.
 Find out more by reading the details on each of these 8 states and their IVF mandates.
 Coverage varies widely so only read the state mandate where your employer is headquartered.
 If you don’t live in one of these states, you do not have a mandate that covers IVF treatments.
 There are seven other states that have a different kind of mandate and some of those states might cover diagnostic tests so read up on your mandate if you live in California, Louisiana, Montana, New York, Ohio, Texas and West Virginia.

 Step 2: Who is paying for your insurance?

 It’s super important that on your quest for seeking coverage you find out if your current health insurance plan is fully-insured or self-insured or you are part of a government/military coverage plan.
 What does all of this mean and why does it matter?
 Here’s the break it down: